Network Modeling of Asynchronous Change-Points in Multivariate Time Series: Posterior Inference

-Algorithm \ref{alg:particle_gibbs} requires additional algorithms to perform the resampling in step 7 and backward sampling in step 9.
-These algorithms are the same as those given in \citet{Whiteley2011} and can be found in the Appendix A.
+Algorithm \ref{alg:particle_gibbs} requires additional algorithms to perform the resampling in step 9 and backward sampling in step 11.
+These algorithms are the same as those given in \textcite{Whiteley2011} and can be found in Appendix B.

-Note that if the number of particles $N$ is set to $T$, then we never perform resampling in step 7 and Algorithm \ref{alg:particle_gibbs} is equivalent to the exact filtering recursions of \citet{Fearnhead2006}.
-However, when $N < T$, the sampler maintains the correct stationary distribution due to conditioning on the previous sample \citep{Andrieu2010}.
+Note that if the number of particles $N$ is set to $T$, then we never perform resampling in step 9 and Algorithm \ref{alg:particle_gibbs} is equivalent to the exact filtering recursions of \textcite{Fearnhead2006}.
+However, when $N < T$, the sampler maintains the correct stationary distribution due to conditioning on the previous sample \parencite[]{Andrieu2010}.
 In our simulated and real datasets we find that relatively few particles ($N \approx 200$) are required to obtain mixing similar to that of the direct sampling method where $N=T$.
-An analysis of the efficiency of our particle Gibbs scheme compared to the single site Gibbs sampler can be found in Appendix B.
+On a small simulated dataset, we find that the particle Gibbs with only $N=50$ obtains an integrated autocorrelation time that is 49 times smaller than that of the single-site Gibbs sampler which updates $X_{j, t}$ one at a time.
+Details of this analysis can be found in Appendix C.

-A key assumption in Algorithm \ref{alg:particle_gibbs} is that the segment specific parameters may be marginalised out of the model, producing a Rao-Blackwellized filtering scheme.
+A key assumption in Algorithm \ref{alg:particle_gibbs} is that the segment specific parameters may be marginalized out of the model, producing a Rao-Blackwellized filtering scheme.
 This results in highly efficient Monte Carlo estimates although restricts us to specifying conjugate segment likelihood models.
-In cases where non-conjugate models are used, the particle filter of \citet{Fearnhead2007} may be replaced with that of \citet{Chopin2006}.
+The approach could be extended to handle NetCP models with non-conjugate segment densities by replacing the particle filter of \textcite{Fearnhead2007} with that of \textcite{Chopin2006}.
 Here, the segment specific parameters may be left in the model and included in the filtering steps, albeit at an increased computational cost and a reduction in Monte Carlo efficiency.

 Finally, we point out that it is trivial to modify the above particle Gibbs step to sample from the posterior of multivariate Markov chains other than the change-point model presented here.
-This is possible as long as the transition PMF is in the form given in (\ref{eq:transition}) and the likelihood factorises according to (\ref{eq:joint_like}).
-The updating in steps 3-5 of Algorithm \ref{alg:particle_gibbs} can be replaced with the more general particle filter of \citet{clifford2003}, allowing for Markov models which could re-enter previous states.
+This is possible as long as the transition PMF is in the form given in Equation (\ref{eq:transition}) and the likelihood factorizes according to Equation (\ref{eq:joint_like}).
+The updating in steps 3-7 of Algorithm \ref{alg:particle_gibbs} can be replaced with the more general particle filter of \textcite{clifford2003}, allowing for Markov models which could re-enter previous states.